Canvas FAQs for SWOSU University Faculty

 I'd like to have a "sandbox" course or a course for collaboration.

-If you would like to have a Canvas course to store your course materials, to use for practicing, or for collaboration with colleagues, contact ITS for more information.
+If you would like to have a Canvas course to store your course materials, to use for practicing, or for collaboration with colleagues, complete the “Auxiliary Course Request” that is located in Faculty Commons.

 Which time zone does Canvas operate in?